 - Continuous operation with self-draining

 - Energy Star Certified dehumidifier

-- Removes bathroom mold, mildew, and unpleasant smells
+- Removes bathroom mold and mildew

 - Less affordable than other best dehumidifier models